mafaves/advanced_boxplot_viz/README.md

-# Boxplot with statistical significance bars 📊
+# Customizable boxplots with statistical significance bars 📊

 ## Overview

-This repository provides a Python tool for creating boxplots with statistical significance bars.
+This repository provides a Python tool for creating **customizable boxplots with statistical significance bars** that are ready for **paper presentation**.
 It supports multiple p-value correction methods (Bonferroni, FDR), customizable interquartile ranges, and color palettes for better visualization of statistical comparisons.

 ## Features